kresp0/txt2gb/README.md

  **-h px**           Maximum height for cutting the images.
 A multiple of 8 between 8 and 2040 (default)

 ## Fonts for GB Studio
-I've also created the [ACM-VGA and CompaqThin fonts for GB Studio](https://github.com/kresp0/compaqthin-and-acm-vga-fonts) so you can use it for the dialogs and elsewhere.
+The [ACM-VGA and CompaqThin fonts for GB Studio](https://github.com/kresp0/compaqthin-and-acm-vga-fonts) are also available, so you can use it for the dialogs and elsewhere.

 ## Sample text 8px